HerrMotz/bachelor-thesis/publication/main.typ

 #figure(
-  caption: [An overview of all features currently implemented.\ "#sym.checkmark" means implemented and tested, "(#sym.checkmark)" means implemented but not bug-free and "#sym.crossmark" means not implemented.
-A full feature list can be found in the technical documentation of the repository.], table(columns: 2,
+  caption: [An overview of all features currently implemented.\ #text(size:.8em)["#sym.checkmark" means implemented and tested, "(#sym.checkmark)" means implemented but not bug-free and "#sym.crossmark" means not implemented.
+A full feature list can be found in the technical documentation of the repository.]], table(columns: 2,
     [Feature], [Status],
     [Drawing a VQG with variables and literals], [#sym.checkmark],